Hybrid work: what is hybrid work and why do employees want it?

 Develop employee personas

-Employee surveys are a great way to keep your finger on the pulse of how your employees feel in real-time.
+Employee surveys are a great way to keep your finger on the pulse of how your hybrid workforce feels in real-time.
 But you won’t always have time to survey your people.
 To keep your team moving fast, develop a set of employee personas.
 Personas are a set of semi-fictional characters that represent your employees—their needs, behaviors, and preferences.
 We won’t spend too much time talking about how to build personas since we have a toolkit (linked above) that’ll walk you through how to create them.

-For companies with a hybrid work model, personas are a must-have tool.
-They help you remain agile as things change—and they no doubt will.
+Personas help you remain agile as things change—and they no doubt will.
 They’ll guide you as you create new experiences and manage your space to suit your employees’ evolving needs.
 Learn more about why they’re important in this post.

 Build the infrastructure that’ll support flexible work